How to Design an Impact Business Model

 Philanthropy is a wonderful thing.
 However, it is often not self-sustaining for either grantor or grantee.
 How might you identify opportunities within your organization’s existing philanthropy practices to redesign them for more impact?

 For example, by becoming a 1% for the Planet member, Mightybytes revamped company philanthropy practices to address some of the problems noted above.
 We also reimagined the idea of pro bono time to focus on internal impact projects like Ecograder, Sustainable Web Design, and others.
+We then showcase these projects in our annual impact report.
 This approach is lower risk and creates more clearly defined boundaries and expectations.

 Similarly, many nonprofits have embraced IBMs to transition to social enterprises with clear revenue models.
 Are there opportunities for your organization to do something similar?